dimitrisstyl7/adventure-quest-manager/README.md

 ## Additional Resources
 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Acknowledgments
+This project was developed as part of the "Advanced Programming Full Stack Javascript Frameworks" MSc course at the University of Piraeus.
+Contributions and feedback are always welcome!

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.